arvl130/rrg-freight-services-mobile/README.md

 This project is licensed under the MIT License.

-Copyright © 2023 Angelo Geulin
+Copyright © 2023 Angelo Geulin, Wally Boy Gaynor